NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## Deploying

-You can deploy this project to any static hosting service like Vercel `(https://https://arctenox-s-image-generator.vercel.app)`.
-This will eventually be put onto other sites to be deployed there.
+You can deploy this project to any static hosting service like Vercel, Netlify, or GitHub Pages.
 No server-side configuration is needed.
-After deploying, users will be required to enter their own API key in the top right `Manage API Key` or to enter it when they click generate, to be able to use the app, just like in the local setup for safety issues and so everyone has a different session entirely.
+After deploying, users will be required to enter their own API key to use the service, just like in the local setup.